 - If you take regular medications and you’ll be travelling with them ask your GP for a letter to make sure you don’t end up being questioned.
 Who really wants to spend time being questioned over their sleeping tablets??

 - Take an emergency medical kit with you – think about what you might need as your hugging a toilet bowl.
 I usually tell patients to pack at least some pain relief (like paracetamol), bandaids, hand sanitizer, gastrolyte and anti-histamines if you are an allergic person.
 But then there are all sorts of other things you might need like antibiotics in case of bad gastro or pneumonia.
 Or if you are hiking Macchu Picchu you might need tablets to help with altitude sickness.

 - Mosquitoes should scare the living daylights out of you.
 Malaria, zika virus, dengue – these diseases are no joke.
 As a GP we have access to information about which countries are hot spots for which diseases and whether or not you need anti malaria drugs.
 A few mosquito Dos:

 - DO wear long sleeved tops and pants in a light colour at dawn and dusk (the biggest risk periods) to protect your skin

 - DO buy DEET mosquito repellent

 - DO use a mosquito net if available at night

-So I know you’re excited.
 I know that the stuff I’ve just mentioned is incredibly boring compared to making a list of the restaurants and bars you want to visit whilst away BUT it’s more important I promise you.
-Getting malaria isn’t a joke – it can kill you.
+Getting malaria isn’t a joke.
 And getting diarrhea for 6 days because you drank the water also isn’t an ideal way to spend your beach holiday.
 So please book an appointment, do the boring stuff first… and then decide on which 700 pairs of bathers you’ll pack!